j4cq/story-test-prototype/README.md

 ## Setup

-A simple static HTTP is included if you want use it.
+A simple static HTTP server is included if you want use it.
 Just run `npm install` and then `npm start`.